dxc-technology/halstack-style-guide/guidelines/components/number-input/README.md

-# Input-number
+# Number input

-The Input-number component is an Input-text component that only allows numerical values and it has controls for incrementing or decrementing them.
+The number-input is a text-input component that only allows numerical values and it has controls for incrementing or decrementing them.

 ## Usage

+Considerations for the use of the number-input component:

 * Don't use the number-input component for amounts.
-Use a input-text instead
+Use a text-input instead
 * Always enable typing in the input field
 * Avoid using the component when large values are expected

 ## States
 ### Input

 States: **Enabled**, **hover**, **focus**, **error** and  **disabled**